Perspective | ‘Dune’ has long divided the science fiction world. The new film won’t change that.

 Happily, Villeneuve’s “Dune: Part One,” earned quite a different reaction — an ovation from many in the audience — when I previewed it before the film’s official release Thursday in theaters and on HBO Max.

 Frank Herbert originally conceived his magnum opus as a single mega-novel, ultimately broken up into three parts, “Dune,” “Dune Messiah” and “Children of Dune.”
-As I watched Villeneuve’s opening title sequence, headlined “It Begins,” I couldn’t help but wonder if the next film, presumably covering the rest of the original book, would stop there or launch a franchise that would go on to the cycle’s dark, increasingly complex later installments.
+As I read Villeneuve’s opening title sequence, titled “It Begins,” I couldn’t help but wonder if the next film, presumably covering the rest of the original book, would stop there or launch a franchise that would go on to the cycle’s dark, increasingly complex later installments.
 Might it even include the many subsequent “Dune” novels written by Herbert’s son Brian and Kevin J. Anderson (the latter an adviser on the new film)?

 Unlike “Star Wars,” though, Villeneuve’s “Dune” isn’t a sparky, upbeat space opera.
 It’s more like a Wagnerian music-drama, a somber story built around intimations of doom and orchestrated with a soundtrack of pounding drums and high-pitched wailings and ululations.
 It is, however, packed with eye-popping visual spectacle, notably speedy little aircraft that resemble mechanical dragonflies and enormous space cruisers as sleek as any on the cover of an old issue of Thrilling Wonder Stories.
 Like Herbert’s book, the film is also deliberately majestic in its pacing and virtually without humor.
 Life is real, life is earnest and nobody has much fun.
 Instead, characters nobly pontificate or murmur gnomically about whether the young hero, Paul Atreides, is or isn’t the Kwisatz Haderach, the promised warrior prophet who will lead the tough and fiercely independent Fremen to victory over their brutal oppressors.
 Their cruelest enemy, the consummately evil baron Harkonnen, symbolically dwells in darkness, surrounding himself with swirling smoke and completely hairless attendants.
+He is a grotesque vision of rampant, unbridled capitalism.

 As is widely known, science fiction novels only appear to be about the future or other worlds.
 In fact, they are nearly always oblique commentaries on the times in which they were written — or filmed.
 Villeneuve’s “Dune,” even more than the original novel, addresses such contemporary hot-button issues as ecology, climate and conservation, colonialist exploitation of third-world countries, drug culture, the role of women in society and religious fanaticism.
 More surprisingly, it is also a paean to family life, tenderly portraying the love of Duke Leto Atreides for his son Paul, whom he no longer quite understands, and the close, sometimes tense relationship between that sensitive young man and his remarkable mother, the Lady Jessica, a concubine specially trained by the Bene-Gesserit.
 In fact, Jessica is the most vivid, the most fascinating character on screen.
 In a world of sudden violence, she is always cool, self-controlled and unafraid, qualities she has passed on to Paul.

 What may be the most controversial part of the film lies in its politically inflected contemporaneity, starting with the flowing Middle Eastern robes and the face coverings of the Fremen.
 The young woman Paul glimpses in his dreams laments the exploitation of her beautiful land and the wars that have ravaged it; she also resembles that Afghan girl with piercing green eyes on the famous National Geographic cover.
-When the Fremen speak of “the Mahdi” (the novel uses the word “Muad’Dib”) any student of history will recall that this was the nom de guerre of the religious leader who fomented a 19th-century Arab revolt against the British, culminating in the massacre at Khartoum.
+When the Fremen speak of “the Mahdi” (the novel uses the word “Muad’Dib”) any student of history will recall that this was the nom-de-guerre of the charismatic zealot who fomented a 19th-century Arab revolt against the British, culminating in the massacre at Khartoum.
 For “spice” one need only read the word “oil.”
 While the film’s promotion claims it’s about conquering one’s fears, it also looks ahead to a conflict that can be seen as either a freedom fighter’s crusade or a fanatical jihad.
 At its core, “Dune” is, as Simone Weil said of “The Iliad,” a meditation on force, in all its aspects.

 As a novel, “Dune” has never been unconditionally admired.
 I know sophisticated readers, devoted science fiction fans, who can’t stand it, finding Herbert’s prose inept, the action ponderous, and the whole book clumsy and tedious.
 But sf readers are contentious, often cruelly so, and nearly all of the field’s most beloved novels and series also have cogent and vocal detractors: Isaac Asimov’s “Foundation” trilogy is dismissed as period pulp; Robert A. Heinlein’s “Starship Troopers” and “Stranger in a Strange Land” preach either militaristic jingoism or pretentious ’60s claptrap; Samuel R. Delany’s “Dhalgren” is well nigh unreadable and Gene Wolfe’s “The Book of the New Sun” too subtle, too theological, too clever by half.
 Perhaps so.
 Yet imaginative works that people still argue about — and “Dune” certainly belongs in this category — demonstrate their continuing vitality and relevance.
 They remain — to borrow a vogue phrase — part of the conversation.